vogelino/molecular-networks-p5-algorithm/readme.md

 #### Use
 Run `npm run watch` and open `http://localhost:8080`

 **Note:** This will only work with node v6.2.0 and npm 3.8.9.
 I recommend to use nvm to switch between node versions.
-If you use it, run {{nvm use}} in the repo root.
+If you use it, run `nvm use` in the repo root.

 ---